matitalatina/box/docs/development.md

 ```
 Serve task compiles both client (with fastOptJS) and server then starts the server

-In order to continuously reload the UI changes and take advandage of webpack fast reloading devServer, enable `devServer` on the application.conf
+In order to continuously reload the UI changes and take advantage of webpack fast reloading devServer, enable `devServer` on the application.conf
 ```
 devServer = true
 ```
-be careful enable it only in dev environment.
+be careful to enable it only in dev environment.

 Enable the dev server with
 ```
 sbt client/fastOptJS::startWebpackDevServer
 ```
-doing so the compiled ui javascript are served throug webpack devServer on port 8888.
+doing so the compiled UI JavaScript are served through webpack devServer on port 8888.

 Then set up the autocompile of the UI
 ```